-Today as I reluctantly glanced down at my stomach I noticed my squiggly scars.
-They remind me of a four-year-olds attempt to draw a straight line with pinkish-red crayons, yet they also awaken memories of some excruciating battles I’ve fought over these past seven years.
+Today as I reluctantly glanced down at my stomach I noticed my scars.
+They awaken memories of some excruciating battles I’ve fought over these past seven years.
 I like to hide my scars with oversized sweatpants, baggy T-shirts, and high-rise yoga pants.
 Praise God for this season in my life that this is fashionably acceptable for me.

 I’ve just been surviving.

 I got a port-a-cath in August when my feeding tube had to be pulled due to severe infection.
 The port (his name is Gus) has had its pros and cons.
 I get IV hydration through the port, and I stay accessed six days a week.
 Showering and bathing have been straight up difficult.
 After trying every kind of medical tape on Amazon and at Walgreens (the lady at Walgreens thought I was starting my own pharmacy), Saran Wrap and duct tape are now my go-to makeshift protective method as my saint/angel of a momma helps me get a bird bath (while attempting to wash my hair on a good day).
 It has been a small struggle, to say the least.
 Yet, it has given me perspective and gratitude for the small things.
 Just being able to take a shower on my own–and wash my face and hair without getting my chest wet is a treasure.
 You don’t think about the things you can’t do until you cannot do them.

 I’m learning through my suffering–the more that is stripped away, the more that is taken from me that I once held so tightly–the more grateful I am for the things that once were.